keylime/keylime/docs/rest_apis.rst

 Registrar, tenant and verifier can configure this CA separately using the `agent_mtls_*` options.

-RESTful API for Keylime (v2.0)
+RESTful API for Keylime (v2.1)
 ----------------------------
 Keylime API is versioned.
 More information can be found here: https://github.com/keylime/enhancements/blob/master/45_api_versioning.md

 .. warning::
-    API version 1.0 will no longer be supported starting with Keylime 6.4.0.
+    API version 1.0 will no longer be officially supported starting with Keylime 6.4.0.

 General responses
 ~~~~~~~~~~~~~~~~~~~